 Depression: Supporting Someone Who Is Depressed

 If someone you care about has been diagnosed with depression, you may feel helpless.
-Maybe you're watching a once-vibrant person slide into inactivity or seeing a good friend lose interest in activities that he or she used to enjoy.
-The change in your loved one's or friend's behavior may be so great that you feel you no longer know him or her.
+Maybe you're watching a once-vibrant person become inactive or seeing a good friend lose interest in things they used to enjoy.

-- The best thing you can do for someone who is depressed is to help him or her start or continue treatment.
+- The best thing you can do for someone who is depressed is to help them start or continue treatment.

 - Offer support.
 You can do this by understanding what depression is, being patient, and offering help.